The Bankrate promise

 2. Review the closing disclosure and ask questions

 It might also be wise to submit a request for final bills to be delivered on closing day.
 This will show that all of the seller’s outstanding bills, such as utilities, have been paid.
+In addition, you may need to prorate or give credit for real estate taxes, service contracts and homeowners insurance.

 3. Have a professional review the paperwork